johnwcowan/r7rs-work/TallyCowan.md

 `(histogram-modal-bins `*histogram-state*`)`

-Return a list of the indexes to the bins that contain the maximum number of observations.
+Return a list of the indexes to the bins that contain the largest number of observations.
 The underflow and overflow bins are excluded.

 Note that the modal *bin* does not necessarily contain the modal *value*;